-This is why I’m such a big fan of robo advisors.
-These investment platforms are basically the closest we can get to having investing be as easy as opening up a bank account.
-Just open up an account, put in some money, and walk away.
-Your money then gets invested in a well-diversified portfolio appropriate to you.
-Paying a management fee of 0.25% or so is well worth it, in my opinion, if it helps someone figure out how to invest their money.
+This is why I’m such a big fan of roboadvisors.
+These investment platforms are basically the closest we can get to having investing be as easy as opening up a bank account – just open up an account, put in some money, and walk away.
+Your money is then automatically invested for you in a well-diversified portfolio appropriate to your needs and risk tolerance.

 WiseBanyan’s Investment Philosophy

 WiseBanyan’s investment philosophy is similar to the philosophy that most smart financial folks adhere to these days: diversify, keep costs low, and go for passive index investing.
-They use modern portfolio theory, which is pretty much a fancy way of saying that you’re maximizing your return for a given asset allocation while taking on the least amount of risk.
-The goal in modern portfolio theory is to stay on the below line – i.e the efficient frontier.
+WiseBanyan uses modern portfolio theory, which is a fancy way of saying that you’re maximizing your return for a given asset allocation while taking on the least amount of risk.
+The goal in modern portfolio theory is to stay on the below line – what is called the efficient frontier.

-In keeping with its philosophy of low cost investing, WiseBanyan will generally invest in low-cost Vanguard ETFs, although it’ll also sprinkle in ETFs from other companies if you opt to activate tax-loss harvesting.
+In keeping with its philosophy of low cost investing, WiseBanyan will generally invest in low-cost Vanguard exchange-traded funds (ETFs), although it’ll also sprinkle in ETFs from other companies if you opt to activate tax-loss harvesting.
 According to WiseBanyan, the average expense ratio of the funds it invests in is 0.12%.
 That’s pretty darn low.